Far Cry 2: Reception

 Reaction to the story and tone was generally positive, though several reviewers cited problems with its delivery and handling of its themes.
 The pace and tone of dialogue was also questioned by Miller, Onyett and Blyth.
 The basic combat and open gameplay approach met with a generally positive response.
 When mentioned, the vehicle travel and combat saw mixed reactions.
 The Buddies received positive comments for both their mechanical and narrative contributions.
-The malaria mechanic saw a mixed to negative response from some critics, though Blyth and GameTrailers praised it as an innovative mechanic.
+The malaria mechanic saw a mixed response from some critics, though Blyth and GameTrailers praised it as an innovative mechanic.
 Many reviewers criticized the AI for erratic behavior.
 The multiplayer was generally praised as an enjoyable if standard element.
 The game's aesthetics were enjoyed where mentioned despite some technical issues, though Donlan was disappointed that some of the game-centered aesthetic design undermined the otherwise realistic atmosphere.
 The PC version met with general praise, though all reviews noted the high hardware requirements to run the game properly.
 The mobile adaptation met with favorable reviews, with Pocket Gamer praising it as a strong game in its own right and IGN enjoying it despite finding it inferior to the console and PC versions.